LFX Security FAQs

 • Contributor -> GitHub triage, push, pull permissions.

 These users are given elevated Contributor/Maintainer permission.
-They can dismiss irrelevant vulnerability issues, send notifications and mark issues as false positive.
+They can dismiss irrelevant vulnerability issues, send notifications, and mark issues as false positives.

 What languages and programming ecosystems are supported for vulnerability scanning?